umarhassan-mitodl/16.892j-fall-2004/content/pages/readings.md

 Weigel, Annalisa L., and Daniel E. Hastings.
 "Evaluating the Cost and Risk Impacts of Launch Choices." *Journal of Spacecraft and Rockets* *(0022-4650)* 41, no. 1 (2004).

-Hastings, Daniel E., Elisabeth S. Lamassoure, Annalisa L. Weigel, and Joseph H. Saleh. "{{% resource_link "2cbd71f4-f425-404a-ad48-1f35b0e7642c" "Policy Enablers for the Development of a Space-Based Infrastructure" %}}."
+Hastings, Daniel E., Elisabeth S. Lamassoure, Annalisa L. Weigel, and Joseph H. Saleh. "[Policy Enablers for the Development of a Space-Based Infrastructure](http://books.google.co.in/books?hl=en&lr=&id=DVxIVJVZW1wC&oi=fnd&pg=PA123&dq=%22Hastings%22+%22Policy+Enablers+for+the+Development+of+a+Space-Based+%E2%80%A6%22+&ots=mKblcP7I9g&sig=csywHGw9tGhGTBRQLCAeSartRys)."
 2001.

 de Weck, Olivier L., and Darren (Datong) Chang.
 "Architecture Trade Methodology for LEO Personal Communication Systems."
 AIAA 2002-1866, 20th Intl Comm Satellite Systems Conference.
 Montreal, Canada, May 12-15, 2002.